jpswade/jpswade.github.io/_posts/2010-11-25-exim-on-another-port-for-smtp.md

   When a business I know had trouble with their broadband I was fortunately able to get them back online by using the redundant mobile broadband on the router.
 </p>

-The only issue then was that they [couldn&#8217;t send email on port 25 through the Three mobile network](http://www.three.co.uk/Help_Support/Mobile_Broadband_Help).
+The only issue then was that they [couldn't send email on port 25 through the Three mobile network](http://www.three.co.uk/Help_Support/Mobile_Broadband_Help).

 The solution is to change the outgoing SMTP from port 25 to port 587.

-Because I keep forgetting myself, here&#8217;s how you do it on cPanel:
+Because I keep forgetting myself, here's how you do it on cPanel:

 <!--more-->You can run Exim on another port by going to the

 _Service Manager_ in WebHost Manager and then enabling _exim on another port_ and choosing the port number.

-If it&#8217;s still not working, your firewall (iptables) is probably blocking it, so here&#8217;s what you need to do:
+If it's still not working, your firewall (iptables) is probably blocking it, so here's what you need to do:

 First find the iptables for port 25: